FlorianFasmeyer/ASCII-Thunder-Ball/README.md

 # Acknowledgements

-I express my sincere gratitude to [Paul Ami Jeanbourquin](https://www.linkedin.com/in/paul-jeanbourquin-44a65bba/?originalSubdomain=ch) for his insightful suggestion to replace the "clear screen" command with the more efficient approach of resetting the console index to its initial position (0,0).
-This solution completely eliminates the flickering issue.
-Thank you, Paul, for your valuable contribution!
+I thank [Paul Ami Jeanbourquin](https://www.linkedin.com/in/paul-jeanbourquin-44a65bba/?originalSubdomain=ch) for his suggestion on a better screen refresh method.